m-mdy-m/algorithms-data-structures/1.IntroductionToAlgorithmsAndProblemSolving/Answer.md

 4. **Trust and Reliability:** Using correct algorithms builds trust and reliability in the process.
 If people know they can rely on the algorithm to produce accurate results, they are more likely to use it and have confidence in its outcomes.

 5. **Avoiding Negative Consequences:** Incorrect algorithms can have negative consequences beyond the immediate task at hand.
 In your example, burning the food not only ruins dinner but also causes stress and potentially strained relationships with family members.

+## Answer Seven

+Let's put it this way, we can use several algorithms as well!

+How many algorithms are there to reach `2`?
+Available algorithms =>

+1. **Multiplication (1*2):**
+   - Runtime: Very quick, usually constant time.
+   - Resource Usage: Minimal, only requires the multiplication operation.

+2. **Addition (2+0):**
+   - Runtime: Very quick, usually constant time.
+   - Resource Usage: Minimal, only requires the addition operation.

+3. **Exponential (to the power of 2√2):**
+   - Runtime: Depends on the implementation.
+Generally, exponentiation operations take longer than basic arithmetic operations.
+   - Resource Usage: Higher, requires more computational resources due to the exponentiation operation.

+4. **Absolute value (|2|):**
+   - Runtime: Very quick, usually constant time.
+   - Resource Usage: Minimal, only requires the absolute value operation.

+5. **Subtraction (4-2 or 3-1):**
+   - Runtime: Very quick, usually constant time.
+   - Resource Usage: Minimal, only requires the subtraction operation.

+6. **Division (4 divided by 2 or 12 divided by 6):**
+   - Runtime: Very quick, usually constant time.
+   - Resource Usage: Minimal, only requires the division operation.

+7. **Addition (1+1):**
+   - Runtime: Very quick, usually constant time.
+   - Resource Usage: Minimal, only requires the addition operation.